Jeep Wrangler: JK (2007)

 The third-generation Wrangler was released in 2006 for the 2007 model year.
 Developed under the ownership of DaimlerChrysler, the JK was Jeep's first Wrangler that was a completely clean-sheet design of the body, frame, and suspension.
 New features for the Wrangler included power windows, remote power door locks, navigation, as well as electronically detachable sway bars on some models.

-Along with the traditional 2-door model, a 4-door "Unlimited" model was released, offering considerably more room, thanks to an over 20 inches (50 cm) longer wheelbase.
+Along with the traditional 2-door model, a 4-door "Unlimited" model was released, offering considerably more room, thanks to a more than 20 in longer wheelbase.
 These became quite successful sellers.
 By mid-2017, the four-door models represented three-quarters of all new Wranglers on the market.

 On September 2, 2011, Jeep announced a partnership with Activision for the second year in a row, to make a special edition Modern Warfare 3 Jeep based on the Wrangler Rubicon model.
 The Jeep comes with various features, including the interior and exterior being designed with a Modern Warfare 3 theme.
 Jeep dealers started selling this model in November 2011.